BigPurpleGoose/lumat-color/docs/README.md

-# Lumat-Radix Documentation
+# Lumat-Color Documentation

-This folder contains all documentation and reference materials for Lumat-Radix.
+This folder contains all documentation and reference materials for Lumat-Color.

 ## 📚 Documentation Index